Organ Donation Process

 • Geographic location

-Because organs remain viable only for limited periods, location matters significantly.
+Because organs remain viable for only limited periods, transportation logistics are critical.

 Once matches are confirmed: